Catalytic Transformations of Pure Entangled States

-Here, $C=A'B'$ is a bipartite system of the catalyst, $\left\{\tau^C_n\right\}$ is a sequence of catalyst states, and $\{\Lambda_n\}$ is a sequence of LOCC protocols.
-We require that the catalyst is unchanged for each $n$, and becomes decoupled from the system in the limit $n \rightarrow \infty$, see Fig.~\ref{fig:CatalyticLOCC} and the methods section for more details.
+Here, $C=A'B'$ is a bipartite system of the catalyst, $\left\{\tau^C_n\right\}$ is a sequence of catalyst states, and $\{\Lambda_n\}$ is a sequence of LOCC protocols, see also Fig.~\ref{fig:CatalyticLOCC}.
+We require that for all $n$ the catalyst remains unchanged in the process:

+In general, we do not bound the dimension of the catalyst, and we further require that the system decouples from the catalyst for large $n$.
+In particular, for a catalytic transformation from $\rho^S$ to $\sigma^S$ we require:

+where $||M||_1 = \Tr\sqrt{M^\dagger M}$ is the trace norm and $\mu^{SC}_n = \Lambda_{n}\left(\rho^S \otimes \tau^C_n\right)$ is the total final state.
+Eq.~(\ref{eq:CatalystUnchanged}) ensures that the catalyst remains unchanged in the procedure, and thus can be used for another process in the future.
+Moreover, Eq.~(\ref{eq:DecouplingMethods}) means that the correlations between the system and the catalyst can be made arbitrarily small, implying that multiple uses of the catalyst on independent systems will lead to a negligible amount of correlations between the systems involved.

 We will now show that for pure states catalytic LOCC transformations are closely related to asymptotic LOCC transformations.
 In the asymptotic setting, the parties can operate on a large number of copies of the initial state simultaneously.
 The figure of merit for the process is the transformation rate, giving the maximal number of copies of $\ket{\phi}^{AB}$ achievable per copy of the initial state $\ket{\psi}^{AB}$.
 It has been shown in~\cite{BennettPhysRevA.53.2046} that the optimal rate is given by $H\left(\psi^A\right)/H\left(\phi^A\right)$, where $\psi^A$ and $\phi^A$ are the reduced states of $\ket{\psi}^{AB}$ and $\ket{\phi}^{AB}$, and $H(\rho) = - \mathrm{Tr}\left[\rho \log_2 \rho\right]$ is the von Neumann entropy.
 For pure states the von Neumann entropy of the reduced state is also a quantifier of entanglement, known as entanglement entropy~\cite{BennettPhysRevA.53.2046,VedralPhysRevLett.78.2275,HorodeckiRevModPhys.81.865}: $E\left(\ket{\psi}^{AB}\right) = H\left(\psi^A\right)$.
 If the initial and the target state have the same entanglement entropy, then conversion $\ket{\psi}^{AB} \rightarrow \ket{\phi}^{AB}$ is possible with unit rate.